adnanuzulmez/frontend-works/README.md

 # Frontend Works

-my web frontend works in here, you can see links where at bottom
+my web frontend works in here, you can see links at bottom

 https://artident.netlify.app